Keeping it above board

-We’ll ensure that your arrangement is kept in place on the conditions that your future bills are successfully deducted when the bills are due.
+We’ll ensure that your arrangement is kept in place on the condition that your future bills are successfully deducted when the bills are due.

 Step 2: If we don’t hear from you – you’ll receive an email reminder that the payment is overdue along with some helpful information on budgeting services and other options available to you if you need them.
 We’ll try to reach you by phone if we don’t hear from you, and if you’re not available we’ll leave a voicemail message.